sotharith/gdce/README.md

-# Laravel 5's Package for Dreamfactory Connector
+# Laravel 5's Package for GDCE

 A custom made Laravel5 package used as the connector to Dreamfactory API